beyarkay/masters-thesis/src/02_background.md

     \frac{w}{\|w\|}
 $$

-The point in the positive hyperplane closest to the point $x_0$ can be calculated as
+and the point in the positive hyperplane closest to the point $x_0$ can be calculated as

 $$